- About Us

-Corrosion under insulation (CUI) is a type of metal corrosion that occurs due to moisture and oxygen exposure.
+ATS experts conduct corrosion under insulation (CUI) testing and inspections.
+Corrosion under insulation is a type of metal corrosion that occurs due to moisture and oxygen exposure.
 Breaks in jacketing or insulation can allow water to seep into an insulation system via rain, condensation, or spillage.
 If the insulation absorbs the water, or the water collects underneath it and cannot escape the system, CUI can occur.
 CUI affects carbon steel as general or localized corrosion; even stainless steel can experience localized corrosion or stress corrosion cracking.
 Left unaddressed, CUI can cause leaks, equipment failure, and unexpected downtime.
 ATS performs CUI testing and inspections to help clients minimize these potential issues.

 Corrosion under insulation can be a difficult problem to detect because the insulation hides visual evidence of any issue.
 By the time this flaw becomes apparent, it can be expensive to fix.
 CUI affects many industries, but chemical, maritime, and petrochemical companies face this problem most often.
 Piping and tank systems should have an inspection program in place to detect this common issue before it causes failure.
 ATS offers several CUI testing methods for early detection.